-In order to identify groups, we should observe that the distance between two independent random vectors $\bo X_{h}$ and $\bo Y_{h'}$ from two different groups $h\neq h'$ is larger than the distance between two independent random vectors $\bo X_{h}$ and $\bo Y_{h}$ from the same group~$h$.
-However, we can prove that asymptotically the variance of the difference between these distances increases with the dimension $d$ if the number of groups $q$ is kept fixed, which makes cluster identification increasingly difficult.
+To discern groups, it is crucial that the distance between two independent random vectors $\bo X_{h}$ and $\bo Y_{h'}$ from two different groups $h\neq h'$ is stochastically larger than the distance between two independent random vectors $\bo X_{h}$ and $\bo Y_{h}$ from the same group~$h$.
+However, we can prove that asymptotically, the variance of the difference between these distances increases with the dimension $d$ when the number of groups $q$ is held constant, making cluster identification increasingly challenging.

 \begin{prop} Let $\bo X_h,\bo Y_h \sim {\cal N}(\bs\mu_h,\bs\Sigma_W)$ and $\bo Y_{h'}\sim {\cal N}(\bs\mu_{h'},\bs\Sigma_W)$ be independent random vectors with $h,h' \in \{1,\ldots,q\}$ and $h\neq h'$.
 Assume that $q>1$ is fixed and that